dougburks/ohmydebn-docs/docs/desktop-themes.md

 ## Changing Theme

 You can change the desktop theme by pressing `Ctrl + Super + T`.
 This will bring up a list of installed themes including the default Ohmydebn theme and several themes from Omarchy.
-There are also options at the end of the list titled `Next Background`, `Install Theme from URL`, `Build New Theme`, and `Remove Theme`.
+There are also options at the end of the list titled `Next Background`, `Install Theme from URL`, `Build New Theme using Aether`, and `Remove Theme`.

 ![OhMyDebn desktop themes](https://raw.githubusercontent.com/dougburks/ohmydebn-docs/refs/heads/main/images/ohmydebn-theme-set-gui.png)
 ## Backgrounds